-Intraocular contact lens (ICL’s) are an excellent option for patients who are not suitable to have corneal refractive surgery (LASIK, PRK, SMILE).
+Intraocular contact lenses (ICLs) are excellent for patients who are not suitable to have LASIK/PRK.

 Patients whose cornea is too thin to have LASIK, PRK or SMILE® may be good candidates to have ICL surgery.